lucianoaf8/InnSight/PROJECT DOCUMENTATION — InnSight v1.md

 # 📘 PROJECT DOCUMENTATION — *InnSight v1*

 ## 🔥 Project Summary

-**InnSight** is a web-based personal mental health companion that helps users track their mood, log their daily intentions, perform breathing exercises, and reflect over time — all with a clean, bilingual UI and optional AI integration.
+**InnSight** is a web-based personal mental health companion that helps users track their mood, log daily intentions, perform breathing exercises, and reflect over time — all with a clean, bilingual UI.
 It is accessible via `https://innsight.lucaverse.dev`.

 The application is composed of: